 Basic terminology:

 Asexual = doesn’t, or rarely, experience(s) sexual attraction to others.
 The asexual spectrum contains many more-specific identities and “types” of aces, such as demisexual and greysexual, sex-averse, sex-favorable, aegosexual, etc. It’s important to note that attraction to others is different from sex drive and from actual behavior.
-If someone says they’re ace, that doesn’t automatically mean they hate or don’t have sex, or that they don’t appreciate a dirty joke, etc.
+If someone says they’re ace, that alone doesn’t tell you anything substantial about what their sex life or interest in one actually looks like.

 Aromantic = doesn’t, or rarely, experience(s) romantic attraction to others.
 Aromanticism is also a spectrum, with people having different experiences with and feelings towards romantic attraction.
-I’m quoiromantic, for example, meaning that I feel like I operate outside the idea of romantic attraction entirely, rather than feeling neutral or any way at all towards it.
+I’m quoiromantic, for example, meaning that I feel like the concept of romantic attraction is completely disconnected from my life rather than feeling a certain way about it like I am sex-repulsed when it comes to asexuality.

 Aspec = an umbrella term / abbreviation for the asexual and aromantic spectra.
 The easy way of indicating that you’re talking about ace, aro, and everyone that falls into those categories in some form or fashion.